Holy Baptism

 Usually baptisms take place during the main Sunday morning service.
 This is so that you or your child can be welcomed and supported by the other members of the church.
 However, in certain circumstances other times can be arranged.

-What about godparents?
-How many do I need?
+How many Godparents do I need?

 How do I find out more information or arrange for a baptism?